weaviate/weaviate/gsi/README.md

 * Run the following python file "weaviate-gemini-sanity.py"
 * This weaviate python program will create a gemini index, import some data into it, and will finally perform some example searches against the index.

-# Gemini Support In Weaviate
+# Gemini Plugin Configuration in Weaviate

 The Gemini plugin requires minimal configuration at the server and the client.

 # Weaviate Server Gemini Plugin Configuration

-This codebase contains the Gemini Plugin, so build and deploy the container as you would normally.
-See the script at "gsi/rundockerbuild.sh" for an example.
+This codebase contains all the Gemini Plugin code, so build and deploy the container as you would normally (see the script at "gsi/rundockerbuild.sh." )

-The following environmental variables are unique to Gemini:
+The following environmental variables are unique to Gemini Plugin configuration at the server:
 * GEMINI_ALLOCATION_ID - This must be set to a valid allocation id.
 Please consult your onboarding instructions or reach out to your GSI support contact for more information.
 * GEMINI_DATA_DIRECTORY - This directory must exist and live under /home/public ( a requirement of the FVS component. )
 * GEMINI_FVS_SERVER - This is the server address of your FVS server.
-Typically, its value should be 'localhost' since the FVS server typically be co-located with your Weaviate server instance.
+Typically, its value should be 'localhost' since the FVS server would typically be co-located with your Weaviate server instance.
 * GEMINI_DEBUG - By default the value is 'false'.
 Set to 'true' to see more Gemini Plugin log messages printed to the console.

 See the docker-compose file at 'gsi/docker/docker-compose-sanity.yml' for an example of how to set these environmental variables.